-Losing your status as an Oregon LLC: A OR Registered Agent “proves” to the state that your business exists.
-Without it, you could lose your business entity protections and your Oregon LLC may be dissolved.
+- Losing your status as an Oregon LLC: A Registered Agent “proves” to the state that your business exists.
+Without it, you could lose your business entity protections and your LLC may be dissolved.

 Can You Appoint Yourself as Your Own Registered Agent in Oregon?

 If you have an address in Oregon, you can choose to be the Registered Agent for your LLC.
-We don’t recommend this approach, because there can be some drawbacks:
+We don’t recommend this approach as there can be some drawbacks:

-The OR Registered Agent must have a physical street address in Oregon.
-If you’re forming an LLC outside OR, you will need to use an in-state Registered Agent.
+- The Registered Agent must have a physical street address in Oregon.
+If you’re forming an LLC outside Oregon, you will need to use an in-state Registered Agent.

-The OR Registered Agent’s name and address are part of the public record and available through the Oregon Secretary of State's website.
-If you would prefer your name and address aren’t published, you might choose a Registered Agent service.
+- The Registered Agent’s name and address are part of the public record and available through the Oregon Secretary of State's website.
+If you prefer your name and address aren’t published, you should choose a Registered Agent service.

 FAQs About Oregon Registered Agents